Install and configure Dovecot

 /etc/dovecot/dovecot.conf and its included config files in

-By default mbox format is configured, if required you can also use Maildir.
-More about that can be found in the comments in
+Maildir if required.
+More details can be found in the comments in

-Once you have configured Dovecot, restart its daemon in order to test your setup:
+Once you have configured Dovecot, restart its daemon in order to test your setup using the following command:

 sudo service dovecot restart